cloudposse/atmos/website/docs/core-concepts/components/component-validation.md

 ---

 Validation is essential for ensuring clean and correct configurations, especially in environments where multiple teams contribute to the development and deployment processes.
-Atmos enhances this validation process in two significant ways with JSON Schema and OPA validation.
+Atmos enhances this validation process in two significant ways with [JSON Schema](https://json-schema.org/) and [OPA](https://www.openpolicyagent.org/) policies.

 Atmos component validation allows: